hachyderm/community/community.hachyderm.io/content/en/docs/account-types/corporate-accounts.md

 Corporate accounts are specialized accounts that apply to those running accounts for businesses and business-like entities.
 Corporate accounts are invite-only and, as of 1 Mar 2023, corporate accounts will be restricted to Nivenly Trade Members.
-Nivenly Trade Members who wish to create corporate accounts on Hachyderm will still need to agree to  [the covenant](../covenant/).
+Nivenly Trade Members who wish to create corporate accounts on Hachyderm will still need to agree to the [Specialized Account Expectations](../covenant/).

 ## Current corporate accounts